authemany2k/analytics-with-spreadsheets/README.md

 # analytics-with-spreedsheets on New York Stock Exchange data
-Masterschool project on analytics with spreedsheets Project Details
+Masterschool project on NYSE data analytics with spreedsheets Project Details

 The presentation with the visuals and summary
 A copy of the spreadsheet workbook you will use to do the analysis for your report contains the following tabs: